quii/learn-go-with-tests/mocking.md

 Ever run into this situation?

 - You want to do some refactoring
-- To do this you have to end up changing lots of tests and lots of mocks
+- To do this you end up changing lots of tests
 - You question TDD and make a post on Medium titled "Mocking considered harmful"

 This is usually a sign of you testing too much _implementation detail_.
 Try to make it so your tests are testing _useful behaviour_ unless the implementation is really important to how the system runs.